rira100000000/omamori/README.md

 ## Code of Conduct

 Everyone interacting in the Omamori project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [Code of Conduct](http://contributor-covenant.org/version/2/0/).

+## Demo Files

+The `demo` directory contains example files with known vulnerabilities that can be used to demonstrate Omamori's capabilities.

+- `demo/static_analysis_vulnerability.rb`: Contains vulnerabilities detectable by static analysis tools like Brakeman (e.g., SQL injection).
+- `demo/ai_analysis_vulnerability.rb`: Contains vulnerabilities that AI analysis can help detect (e.g., hardcoded secrets, insufficient input validation).

+You can use these files to see how Omamori identifies different types of security risks.